gh-andre/KeePassFont/README.md

     KeePass\Build\KeePass\Release\KeePass.exe

-Open the test database and make sure the functionality you typically use still works and you can see all buttons in the dialogs.
+Open the test database and make sure the functionality you typically use still works and you can see all buttons in the forms.

 Backup your actual password file before you open it with the new application.